ip999/my-portfolio/README.md

 # Ian's portfolio

-This is my portfolio, using AWS and ReactJS
+This is my portfolio, using AWS and ReactJS.

+## Technologies used

+Git and GitHub
+SSH